-Assistant Secretary, Macroeconomic and European Affairs Department, Directorate-General of the Treasury, Ministry of Economy and Finance, France.
+Emmanuel MASSé Assistant Secretary, Macroeconomic and European Affairs Department, Directorate-General of the Treasury, Ministry for the Economy and Finance, France.

-Deputy Director-General, Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs, European Commission.
+Director, Directorate H – COSME Programme, Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs, EC, Belgium.

 Head of Division European Policy, Federal Ministry of Finance, Germany.

-Director and Head of the Capital Markets Department, European Investment Bank.
+Director and Head of the Capital Markets Department, European Investment Bank, Luxembourg.

-Director General, Head of Operations, European Investment Bank.
+Director General, Head of Operations, European Investment Bank, Luxembourg.

-Director-General, Directorate-General for Regional and Urban Policy, European Commission.
+Director-General, Directorate-General for Regional and Urban Policy, EC, Belgium.

-Director, Open Innovation and Open Science, Directorate-General for Research and Innovation, European Commission.
+Director, Open Innovation and Open Science, Directorate-General for Research and Innovation, EC, Belgium.

 Mark SCICLUNA BARTOLI

 Executive, EU & Institutional Affairs, Bank of Valletta, Malta.